sevmorris/macback-m1/README.md

 ```

 ---
-### Switch to new Bash
+### Switch to modern Bash

-A newer version of Bash is installed via Homebrew.
+macOS comes with an older version of Bash.
+A newer version is installed via Homebrew.
 Time to switch to that.

 > :exclamation: This is specific to M1 Macs.